trentzhang/movie-system/README.md

 # Movie System Project

 Welcome to the Movie System project!
-This project is the culmination of our efforts in the CS409 Art of Web Programming class, aimed at creating a comprehensive and efficient movie management system.
+This project is the culmination of our efforts in my Art of Web Programming class at University of Illinois at Urbana-Champaign, aimed at creating a comprehensive and efficient movie management system.

 ## Project Background